 HPAI Update

 High Pathogenicity Avian Influenza (also known as H5 bird flu) is affecting birds and mammals, both wild and domestic, across the world.
 On the 19th of June 2026, Australia had its first detection of H5N1bird flu on the coast of southern Western Australia.
+New Zealand also had it's first detection on the 15th of July 2026 in Wellington

-Australia has been working on preparedness for some time and has been able to respond quickly to this H5 bird flu incursion to help protect wildlife and communities.
+Both countries have been working on preparedness for some time and has been able to respond quickly to this H5 bird flu incursion to help protect wildlife and communities.

-If you see a single or group of sick or dead wildlife, you should:
+In Australia: If you see a single or group of sick or dead wildlife, you should:

 - Avoid contact and keep your distance.